Prompt engineering

 Make your tour funny by including 1 or 2 funny jokes at the end of the tour.

-LLMs are probabilistic, so even with Chain-of-Thought, a single generation might produce incorrect results.
-Self-Consistency introduces enhanced accuracy by selecting the most frequent answer from multiple generations (at the cost of higher compute):
+LLMs are probabilistic; even with chain-of-thought prompting, a single generation might produce incorrect results.
+Self-consistency introduces enhanced accuracy by selecting the most frequent answer from multiple generations, at the cost of higher compute.

 John found that the average of 15 numbers is 40.